 What is Manti?

 It’s not an easy dish for many people, so people may not prefer making it at home.
-If you insist on eating Turkish manti, but have no time to make it, you can find it packaged at markets.
-I find them tasteless though, they are no different from pasta and they have almost no filling inside.
-There are some small bakery like shops in Turkey producing and selling Turkish dumplings, which are better than market versions.
-If the owner of these shops is an old lady and if she herself makes it, this is even better!
-But still why not make it at home?
+If you want to eat Turkish manti, but have no time to make it, you can find it packaged at markets.
+We find them less tasty though as they have almost no filling inside.

-Well, I admit that it’s a bit time-consuming if you are making it alone, but I can’t say that it’s a difficult dish.
-It might take hours to make these small dumplings depending on the amount.
-Time is the real concern here, so Turkish women come together at one of their homes and make it in a teamwork.
 At least 3 women - sometimes more work together to make dumplings especially for special days like weddings, welcome or farewell parties or family unions.
-One of them make dough and roll it out, another one cut it into squares, a third one put filling on each square and then they all start to close them up.
+One of them makes the dough and rolls it out, another one cuts it into squares and the other one puts filling on each square.
+And then they all start to close them up.

-Making Turkish Dumplings Manti means more than making the dish itself.
-Although they serve for one purpose, which is completing the dish, women never miss the chance of having some chat; well, maybe a bit gossiping!
-And this is absolutely the best solution for time problem!
+And they never miss the chance of having some chat; well, maybe a bit gossiping!
 They can hardly realize how time runs when they finally seal the last dumpling!

-I think teamwork is definitely a must if you are planning to make Turkish Dumplings Manti for a large group of guests, but you can easily handle it yourself if you make it for two of you.
+Teamwork is definitely a must if you are planning to make manti for a large group of guests, but you can handle it yourself if you make it for two of you.

 Ingredients

-Cook the dumplings.
-Heat 4 cups of water in a pot and add dumplings when it boils.
-Boil them until soften for about 10 minutes.
-Transfer them into plates with a slotted spoon.
+Next, cook the dumplings in hot water just like you cook pasta.
+Heat 4 cups of water in a pot and add the dumplings when it boils.
+Let them cook until softened for about 10 minutes.
+Transfer them into bowls with a slotted spoon.

-Prepare the sauces.
-For the yogurt sauce, mix yogurt, salt and garlic.
-For the oil sauce; melt butter and add in olive oil.
+Finally prepare the sauces and serve.
+For the garlic yogurt sauce, mix yogurt, salt and garlic.
+For the butter sauce; melt butter and add in olive oil.
 Add in dried mint and red pepper flakes, stir.
-Take it after about 20 seconds.
+Remove from heat after about 20 seconds.

-Pour some yogurt on dumplings and drizzle a little oil sauce over it before serving.
+When serving, pour some yogurt on the dumplings and drizzle a little butter sauce over it right before serving.
 We also love to sprinkle a little sumac on it.
 YUM!

 Tips and Tricks